particle-iot/docs/src/content/reference/discontinued/firmware-core.md

 Mesh devices support Particle.publish as well as Mesh.publish, which allows publishing to devices on your local mesh network only.
 {{/if}}

+**Note:** Public events are not supported by the cloud as of August 2020.
+Specifying PUBLIC will essentially result in a PRIVATE event being sent or subscribed to.

 Cloud events have the following properties:

 * name (1–64 ASCII characters)